Place & Setting Dreams

 Common versions of this dream

-Your role in the hospital and your emotion together reveal the nature of the healing that's needed.
+Your role in the hospital and your emotion together reveal the nature of the healing needed.

 The Patient